Cognitive Assessments in Primary Care: Preparation and Tools May Mitigate Diagnosis Risks

 Diagnostic Cautions

-Malpractice risks also include failure to diagnose dementia, and failure to recognize that the dementia has progressed in a way that puts the patient in harm’s way.
+Malpractice risks also include failure to diagnose dementia and failure to recognize that the dementia has progressed in a way that puts the patient in harm’s way.
 This raises questions regarding when and how assessments are best performed.

 Timing of Dementia Screening

-Medical professional societies have offered conflicting recommendations regarding when or under what circumstances older adults should be screened for dementia.
+Professional societies have offered conflicting recommendations regarding when or under what circumstances older adults should be screened for dementia.

 Risk Reduction for Patients With Dementia